 We deduct the cost of your IP from your account on the last day of each month, based on your level of cover and age.
-If your account does not have sufficient funds to pay your premium when it is due, your cover will cease.
-We will write to you if your account balance isn't sufficient to meet your upcoming premium.
+If your account does not have sufficient funds to pay your insurance cost when it is due, your cover will cease.
+We will write to you if your account balance isn't sufficient to meet your upcoming insurance cost deduction.